richtastic/ff/src/3DR/wiki/app.md

 x		- for each match pair
 xx			- create match object & add to transform
-			- add points to views [using undistorted locations] INITIAL METRICS
-		- for each point match
-			- get descriptor at each of 2 points
-				- record score
-		- for each view match
-			- create transform: R + F
-			- calculate F
+			- add points to views [using undistorted locations] x	INITIAL METRICS x		- for each point match x			- get descriptor at each of 2 points x				- record score x		- for each view match x			- create transform: R + F x			- calculate F
 	REMOVE CLOSE POINTS:
 		- repeat until no pair is found:
 			- for each 2D point